leafac/leafac.com/prose/playing-the-game-with-plt-redex/predicate-relations.md

 ```

 - `<language>`: A language as defined [previously](languages).
 - `<contract>`: A contract with a pattern for the inputs of the predicate relation.
-The contract is verified and an error may be raised when the predicate relation is queried.
+The contract is verified and an error may be raised if the predicate relation is queried with invalid inputs.
 - `[(<relation> <pattern> ...)]`: A predicate relation clause.
 - `<relation>`: The predicate relation name.
 - `<pattern>`: Pattern against which the predicate relation inputs are compared.
 If the patterns match, then the predicate relation holds.